-The Hanford TLD (Kocher et al 1971) has a comparatively high response to thermal neutrons and is generally used to measure neutron radiation scattered from the workers body (i.e., the Albedo effect).
+The Hanford TLD (Kocher et al. 1971) has a comparatively high response to thermal neutrons and is generally used to measure neutron radiation scattered from the workers body (i.e., the Albedo effect).
 The NTA and TLD neutron dosimeters must be calibrated to neutron spectra similar to that present in the workplace for accurate dose results.
-There are many Hanford reports on technical aspects of neutron source calibration (Fix et al 1997).
+There are many Hanford reports on technical aspects of neutron source calibration (Fix et al. 1997).
 Several address the controversy concerning whether a first-collision or multiple-collision neutron dose factor should be used.
 A significant change based on Hanford studies (Budd 1963) showed no significant statistical difference in response between NTA dosimeters exposed to PuBe and PuF4 neutron source irradiations in-air and on-phantom.
-Based on this, the identified action was to change to the multiple-collision RBE dose from a single collision RBE dose from a single collision RBE dose from the 2-week period ending July 12, 1963.
-The difference in recorded dose between the two calibration references was an increase in recorded neutron dose of about 35%.
+Based on this, the identified action was to change to the multiple-collision RBE dose from a single collision RBE dose from a single collision RBE dose the two calibration references was an increase in recorded neutron dose of about 35%.

-6.3.4 Workplace Radiation Fields
+6.4.4 Workplace Radiation Fields